reark/reark/README.md

 While it is possible to use TestSchedulers, I believe it is best to keep the VMs simple and not to include threading in them.
 If there is a risk some of the inputs to the VM come from different threads you can use thread-safe types or declare fields as volatile.

-The safest way to ensure the main thread is to use .observeOn(AndroidSchdulers.mainThread()) when the fragment subscribes to the VM properties.
+The safest way to ensure the main thread is to use .observeOn(AndroidSchedulers.mainThread()) when the fragment subscribes to the VM properties.
 This makes the subscription to always trigger asynchronously, but usually it is more of a benefit than a disadvantage.

 Data Layer